ssanchezor/GNN-RS/README.md

 Products on left side (or in blue line) are called as popular because their popularity is higher then those in yellow or long-tail area.
 Moreover, popular products are generally competitive products.
 On the other hand, products in yellow long-tail area are thought to be unpopular or new products in market.
 The threshold which discriminates the popular and unpopular items in market is an hyper-parameter for the retailer.

 As it can be seen, it appears that our H&M dataset has some popularity bias since very few articles occupy nearly 80% of the total transactions.
+`Short Head: 12.667 articles 24.10% (80%) - Max Ranking 5283 votes`

 ## 3. Deep Neural Networks Models <a name="3-dnns"></a>